HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-16-Create-Animation-in-MATLAB.md

 [A,map] = rgb2ind(F.cdata,256);
 ```

-N.B., If we choose a more colorful image, the number of colors in `map` is determined by “Number of quantized colors” `Q` more, otherwise, it will mainly determined by “Tolerance used for uniform quantization” `tol`, that is, it is more less than the `Q` we specified.
+N.B., If we choose a more colorful image, the number of colors in `map` is determined by “Number of quantized colors” `Q` more, otherwise, it will mainly determined by “Tolerance used for uniform quantization” `tol`.
+And at the latter case, it is more less than the `Q` we specified.
 {: .notice--warning}

-For `A` and `map` int this case:
+For `A` and `map` at this case:

 ```
 >> size(F.cdata), size(A), size(map)